Southwest Airlines Co. research snapshot

 Business essence

-Customers pay Southwest for convenient domestic air travel, schedule breadth, loyalty value, historically simple service, and increasingly for upgraded seats and baggage flexibility.
+Customers pay Southwest for convenient domestic air travel, schedule breadth, loyalty value, and increasingly for upgraded seats, bag flexibility, and business travel products.
 The business works best when aircraft utilization, fare discipline, and customer trust are all healthy.

 Moat

-Southwest benefits from brand awareness, domestic route scale, airport presence, Rapid Rewards, and a simplified Boeing 737 operating model.
+Southwest benefits from brand awareness, domestic route scale, airport presence, Rapid Rewards at nearly 100 million members, and a simplified Boeing 737 operating model.
 The moat may narrow if product changes weaken brand differentiation while competitors match price and schedule.

 Munger risk inversion